playbeing/dinish/README.md

 Altinn changed the reserved font names from "D-DIN" to "Altinn-DIN" to be able to do modifications, as required by the SIL OFL v1.1 license.
+Pursuant to the same license, the name had to be changed yet again to drop the reserved font names.
+Hopefully, DINish will stick.

 DINish currently provides the following Unicode coverage: